UVicMartletplace/martletplace/apps/algorithm/search/README.md

 1. Clone repository.

-2. In martletplace directory run `docker-compose –build`.
+2. In martletplace directory run `docker-compose down -v` to ensure no containers are running and any cached volumes are deleted.

+3. In martletplace directory run `docker-compose up -–build`.
 This step may take a while (few minutes to build) as it is as large application.

-3. Successful output looks like this at the end (takes a while):
+4. Successful output looks like this at the end (takes a while):
 ```
 	martletplace_database       | 2024-06-27 03:52:57.947 GMT [36] STATEMENT:  FETCH FORWARD 1 FROM "c_7fa83c326a80_3"
 	martletplace_database       | 2024-06-27 03:52:57.947 GMT [36] LOG:  logical decoding found consistent point at 0/1C0BFD8